-Adjustments to EBITDA are determined under the leverage ratio covenant in our \$1.0 billion revolving credit and term loan agreements and includes special charges, stock-based compensation expense and, for the trailing twelve-month periods ended February 28, 2018 and November 30, 2017, transaction and integration costs (related to the RB Foods acquisition), including other debt costs.
+Adjustments to EBITDA are determined under the leverage ratio covenant in our \$1.0 billion revolving credit and term loan agreements and includes special charges, stock-based compensation expense and, for the trailing twelve-month periods ended May 31, 2018 and November 30, 2017, transaction and integration costs (related to the RB Foods acquisition), including other debt costs.

 (2) The leverage ratio covenant in our \$1.0 billion revolving credit facility and the Term Loan provide that Adjusted EBITDA also includes the pro forma impact of acquisitions.
-As of February 28, 2018, our leverage ratio under the terms of those agreements is 4.5.
+Our leverage ratio under the terms of those agreements is 4.4 and 4.5 as of May 31, 2018 and November 30, 2017, respectively.